OtacilioN/awesome-hacktoberfest/README.md

 # Awesome Hacktoberfest 2020 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-> We present a curated list of awesome Hacktoberfest 2020 repositories.
+> We present a curated list of very awesome Hacktoberfest 2020 repositories.
 If you enjoyed this resource, please leave a star :star: to support this project! :sparkles:

 > Will you choose the ✨ Hacktoberfest t-shirt ✨ but don't want to stop contributing to the environment and a sustainable future?
 [Find an organization here](https://github.com/OtacilioN/awesome-hacktoberfest-plant-a-tree) so you can plant a tree! 🌱